sigasi/sigasi_insights/content/opinion/code-comprehension-tool.md

 A <a href="http://osteele.com/archives/2004/11/ides">recent article</a> about Tool Mavens vs Language Mavens made me realize that the term <em>code comprehension tool</em> is a good description for a part of what Sigasi offers to VHDL designers.

 So, every engineer should ask himself: am I still working through this code like a caveman?
 Or am I going to use the right tools for the job?
-(Screencast [/screencasts/vhdl_code_comprehension])
+(Screencast [VHDL Code Comprehension](/screencasts/vhdl_code_comprehension))

 ![Working through Code like a Caveman](/img/opinion/code_comprehension.png)